Yay for plastic-free July!

 Plastic toys may be hard to avoid completely, but thanks to resale websites and community pages, lots of people buy and sell second-hand plastic toys, getting the most use out them as possible and avoiding that trip to the tip.

 We’re proud to have a fab wide range of eco-friendly plastic-free toys on our website – check out some of our favourite items below and the full range here.

 Ditch plastic cups and straws.

-Use paper or reuseable metal straws and paper or washable cups!
-You can decocate plain paper cups with coloured paper or decorative wrapping paper!
-Ensure the paper is fully recycleable, Toby Tiger wrap is perfect for this!
+Use paper or reusable metal straws and paper or washable cups!
+You can decorate plain paper cups with coloured paper or decorative wrapping paper!
+Ensure the paper is fully recyclable, Toby Tiger wrap is perfect for this!